Which Expression Is Equivalent To Y 48

 While the fundamental principles of equivalent expressions remain constant, their application evolves with advancements in technology and mathematical understanding.
 Here are some current trends:

-• Computer Algebra Systems (CAS): Software like Mathematica, Maple, and Wolfram Alpha heavily utilize equivalent expressions to simplify and solve complex equations.
+• Computer Algebra Systems (CAS): Software like Mathematica, Maple, and Wolfram Alpha heavily apply equivalent expressions to simplify and solve complex equations.
 They employ sophisticated algorithms to rewrite expressions into more manageable forms, enabling researchers and engineers to tackle previously intractable problems.

 • Symbolic Computation: This field focuses on manipulating mathematical expressions as symbols rather than numerical values.
 Equivalent expressions are at the heart of symbolic computation, allowing for automated theorem proving, program verification, and the development of new mathematical algorithms.